lemlac/mulem/docs/reference.md

 print("{ dict#[1.5] }")   -- Prints "15.0"
 ```

 If the key type is `str` and a key is a valid variable name, then the square brackets before `:` can be omitted.
+You can access it like a member with `.`.

 ```
 dict: int#str = [